-All the general matrix informations and elements to be exchanged among processes are stored within a data structure of the type psb_desc_type.
+All the general matrix informations and elements to be exchanged among processes are stored within a data structure of the type psb\desc\type.
 Every structure of this type is associated to a sparse matrix, it contains data about general matrix informations and elements to be exchanged among processes.

-It is not necessary for the user to know the internal structure of psb_desc_type, it is set in a transparent mode by the tools routines of Sec.
-6 while creating a new sparse matrix; nevertheless we include its description for the curious reader:
+It is not necessary for the user to know the internal structure of psb\desc\type, it is set in a transparent mode by the tools routines of Sec.
+6, and its fields may be accessed if necessary via the routines of sec.
+3.4; nevertheless we include a description for the curious reader: